 These two-piece camouflage uniforms were fielded by units of the 2nd Armored Division, including the 41st Armored Infantry Regiment and 17th Armored Engineer Battalion for D-Day.
 They appear in photos between June to September 1944.

-There are records and photos indicating that at least some units of the 2nd Infantry Division and 30th Infantry Division received them also.
+Records and photos are indicating that at least some units of the 2nd Infantry Division and 30th Infantry Division received them also.

 These surviving examples from the Normandy Tank Museum shows a diorama of 2nd Armored Div troops in your typical battlefield mix-match:

 The first dummy has the regular GI shirt, HBT camouflage pants, M1 Garand ammo holder belt, M36 web, M1 Garand reproduction, M28 bag, M1 helmet, gaiters very similar to the medic above.
 The second dummy has much the same but adds a T shovel worn in the same way as the C-rat connoisseur Pvt.
 De Freitos above, and gas mask cover.
 The third has the full HBT suit, original camouflage pants, and jacket, M36 webbing with FM-BAR belt and charger holder.
 He also seems to have ditched his gaiters because he is that kinda guy.

 The thing is, with so many Waffen SS guys and German Fallschirmjäger wearing camo smocks, the idea of GIs in camo proved unpopular and they were soon withdrawn from the ETO.